-19th Islamic Development Bank Global Forum to explore digital transformation and financial inclusion in Islamic Finance
+19th Islamic Development Bank Global Forum to Explore Digital Transformation and Financial Inclusion in Islamic Finance

-Jeddah, Kingdom of Saudi Arabia - The Islamic Development Bank Institute (IsDBI) is pleased to announce the 19th edition of the IsDB Global Forum on Islamic Finance to be held in Algiers, Algeria, on 20 May 2025, in conjunction with the IsDB Group Annual Meetings.
+The Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org/) is pleased to announce the 19th edition of the IsDB Global Forum on Islamic Finance to be held in Algiers, Algeria, on 20 May 2025, in conjunction with the IsDB Group Annual Meetings.

 Organized annually as a flagship side event of the Annual Meetings, this year’s Forum will bring together thought leaders, policymakers, financial experts, and other stakeholders in the Islamic finance industry to deliberate on innovative tools to foster sustainable development.